dfu23/Open-Data-In-Hampton-Roads/README.md

 Open Data &  GIS
 ==========================
-Short overview of what Open GIS data means, with helpful hints to make publishing data simple and effective.

-_Notes For An Upcoming Presentation To The Hampton Roads GIS Users Group_
+_A Presentation To The Hampton Roads GIS Users Group_

 ##Why?

-Need A Real No Shit Reason(s) Why Anyone Would Who Normally Charges For GIS Data Would Open Their Data.
+* __Organizational Benefits__ - data, in an easy to access and open format, creates a reliable a resource, that in turn improves efficiency between offices.

+* __Increased Transperancy In Local Government__ -  free and easy access to data encourages citizens and the general public to engage their government in creative and imaginative ways.

-* _The majority of your data is out there (and free)_
+* __The majority of your data is out there (and free)__
   * Bing (Microsoft)
   * Google Maps
   * ArcGIS Online Streets